Mobius3-3/openFiestaTalk/summary/event1.md

 Prior to joining Maybe, Alexis was the CEO of MiH Innovation a Shenzhen based product development consultancy founded to bring startup hardware products from concept to consumer.
 </br>

 Additionally, he ran the first deployment of the Startup Department at 3NOD Group Shenzhen.
-Alexis earned his dual Master¡¯s degree in Management and Marketing - Strategy from ISG Paris Business School.
+Alexis earned his dual Master's degree in Management and Marketing - Strategy from ISG Paris Business School.

 </br>